Bachelor of Arts (minor only)

 Good communication skills, both written and interpersonal, are important.
 Those who have studied English to an advanced level at school will benefit from the skills they have developed.
 A sound understanding and previous study of statistics is also useful.

-Former studies in a foreign language would be beneficial and allow the inclusion of more advanced language courses as part of this major.
+Former studies in a foreign language would be beneficial and allow the inclusion of more advanced language courses as part of the major.
 This would enhance your immersion in a language and culture, and make the exchange semester even more productive.

 - ACCT102 Accounting and Financial Information